jackfranklin/doccy/README.md

 Running:

 ```
-$ doccy test.js test.md
+$ doccy test.js -o docs
 ```

-Will create `test.md` that looks like so:
+Will create `docs/test.md` that looks like so:

 ```
 ## `thing`